-When people see these unusually colored cacti, quite often they are mistaken as flowers.
-But in actual fact they are two different species of cacti grafted together.
+When people see these unusually colored cacti, they are often mistaken for flowers.
+But in fact, they are two different species of cacti grafted together.

-The brightly colored cactus that sits on top is actually a mutant variation of a standard cactus.
-In the wild, if a mutant pup is created, eventually it would detach from the parent plant and sadly die as it cannot photosynthesize.
-The reason it can’t photosynthesize is because it has no chlorophyll (green pigments), which is essential in the photosynthesis process.
-So in order for a mutant pup to survive, we have to find some other means to give it nutrients.
+The brightly colored cactus that sits on top is a mutant variation of a standard cactus.
+Eventually, if a mutant pup is created in the wild, it would detach from the parent plant and sadly die as it cannot photosynthesize.
+It can not photosynthesize because it has no chlorophyll (green pigments), which is essential in photosynthesis.
+So, for a mutant pup to survive, we must find other means to give it nutrients.
 This is where the grafting comes in.

-Rootstock plants, which are able to photosynthesize normally, are what the mutant pups are grafted on to.
-They can provide enough nutrients for both itself and its grafted partner, allowing both to survive.
-Common rootstocks used in grafting cacti include species of Hylocereus (what we use here at Fickle Prickles), Myrtillocactus geometrizans, Trichocereus pasacana, Harrisia jusbertii, Cereus peruvianus and many more.
+Rootstock plants, which can photosynthesize normally, are what the mutant pups are grafted onto.
+They can provide enough nutrients for themselves and their grafted partner, allowing both to survive.
+Common rootstocks used in grafting cacti include species of Hylocereus, Myrtillocactus geometrizans, Trichocereus pasacana, Harrisia jusbertii, Cereus peruvianus, and many more.

-Most of the colorful mutants you will see around are derived from the species Gymnocalycium mihanovichii and Lobivia silvestrii variegate.
-However, the possibilities of grafting are endless, and not just limited to mutants.
+Most colorful mutants you will see around are derived from Gymnocalycium mihanovichii and Lobivia silvestrii variegated forms.
+However, the possibilities of grafting are endless and not just limited to mutants.

 How to Care for Grafted Cacti

-Light: Place these guys indoors or sheltered under verandas or patios as the rootstock is sensitive to the cold and frosts.
-They do need partial sun, so next to a window is the perfect location if they are indoors.
+Light: Place these guys indoors or sheltered under verandas or patios, as the rootstock is sensitive to the cold and frosts.
+They need partial sun, so next to a window is the perfect location if they are indoors.

-Water: Very little maintenance is required for these guys to thrive; in fact one of the main reasons grafted cacti suffer is through over watering.
-Water them sparingly, only when the soil is dry (this can take anywhere from a week to a month depending on location, time of year and environmental factors).
-The best thing to do is water them thoroughly and then let it drain.
-If you are using saucers, make sure to empty them out after each watering.
+Water: Very little maintenance is required for these guys to thrive.
+In fact, one of the main reasons grafted cacti suffer is overwatering.
+Water them sparingly, only when the soil is dry.
+This can take anywhere from a week to a month, depending on location, time of year, and environmental factors.
+Water them thoroughly, and then let the water drain.
+If you are using saucers, ensure to empty them after each watering.